theparthway/docs/docs/home/basics/guides/WbtcBtc.md

 10. Confirm the transaction by signing it in the wallet.
     ![step 10](../../images/guide-wbtc-btc-10.png)

-11. Wait for order fillers to pick up the order and deposit your required BTC into an HTLC contract and its on-chain confirmation.
+11. Wait for order Fillers to pick up the order and deposit your required BTC into an HTLC contract and its on-chain confirmation.
 Then, claim your BTC and click "Claim WBTC."
     ![step 11](../../images/guide-wbtc-btc-11.png)

 12. Sign the claim BTC signature request.